lspvic/CopyNet/README.md

 ## Vocabulary Setting

 Since in copynet scenarios the target sequence contains words from source sentences, the best choice is to use a **shared vocabulary** for source vocabulary and target vcabulary.
-And we use **generated  vocabulary**, namely, the target vocabulary excluding  words from source sequences (copied words).
+And we also use a parameter **generated  vocabulary size**, namely, the number of target vocabulary excluding  words from source sequences (copied words), to indicate that the first N(=generated vocabulary size) words in shared vocabulary are in generate mode and target word indexes larger than N are copied.

 In this codebase, `vocab_size` and `gen_vocab_size` are variables representing shared vocabulary size and generated vocabulalry size.

 ## Usage